 The reigning answer to this question is based on the work of Rolf Landauer and Charles Bennett.
-According to what I shall call the Landauer-Bennett orthodoxy, all computational processes can be carried out in principle in a non-dissipative manner excepting one, a many-to-one mapping of states.
+According to what I shall call the Landauer-Bennett orthodoxy, all computational processes can be carried out in principle in a non-dissipative manner excepting one, a logically irreversible many-to-one mapping of states.
 Erasure is the familiar example of such a process.
-Thermodynamic entropy is necessarily created by erasure or, equivalently, work is necessarily converted to heat according to:
+When it occurs, thermodynamic entropy is necessarily passed to the surroundings.
+The results in an increased entropy of the surroundings.

-Landauer's Principle: Erasure of one bit of information creates at least k ln 2 of thermodynamic entropy in the surroundings.
+Landauer's Principle: Erasure of one bit of information passes at least k ln 2 of thermodynamic entropy to the surroundings.

 Practical computing devices are much smaller than this boulder.
 In older electronic computing devices, a single bit was stored in the ferrite rings of a magnetic core.
 The magnetic field of the core could be manipulated electrically to point in one of two directions that corresponded to the "0" or "1" of the stored bit.
 Modern DRAM chips record a bit according to whether a tiny charge is stored on a capacitor within the chip.